awsdocs/aws-glue-developer-guide/doc_source/glue-policy-examples-iam-tags.md

 }
 ```

-Tom cannot use the plural `GetTriggers` API to list triggers as this API operation doesn't support filtering on tags\.
+Tom can't use the plural `GetTriggers` API to list triggers because this API operation doesn't support filtering on tags\.

-To give Tom access to `GetTriggers`, the AWS Glue administrator creates a policy which splits the permissions into two sections\.
+To give Tom access to `GetTriggers`, the AWS Glue administrator creates a policy that splits the permissions into two sections\.
 One section allows Tom access to all triggers with the `GetTriggers` API operation\.
 The second section allows Tom access to API operations that are tagged with the value `Tom`\.
 With this policy, Tom is allowed both `GetTriggers` and `GetTrigger` access to trigger `t2`\.

 ```
 {